About

 We fund research opportunities in Digital Health, facilitating collaborations across sectors, including health care providers, universities (higher education), the voluntary sector, and industry.

-Digital Brokerage →
+Digital Prototyping →

 We will be exploring the design and development of a number of digital tools and platforms to support the connection of key stakeholders within, across and beyond the NENC region.